Listen to the intro podcast about Defending the Constitution!

 Around the world, countries are going through transition and change.
 Old institutions are adapting to new communications methods and responding to demands for participation.
 This moment presents an opportunity.to increase civic voice in lawmaking.

 Modern technology illuminates a path forward.
 These are digital tools—such as deliberative platforms, public archives, and community-run data cooperatives—that help people come together to share experiences, learn from one another, and find common ground.
 They turn public conversation into information that can be preserved, trusted, and used.
-In doing so, they renew core First Amendment practices of assembly and petition by creating safe, constructive spaces and lasting public records of what communities say and know.
+In doing so, they renew core First Amendment practices of assembly and petition by creating safe, constructive spaces and lasting public records of what communities say, know and desire.
 Over time, these tools can build trust in shared data and strengthen relationships among neighbors, local news media, and elected leaders.
 They also arrive at a critical moment for the U.S. Congress.
 As lawmakers take on greater responsibility for writing clear, accountable laws—especially following recent guidance from the U.S. Supreme Court—these tools can help Congress listen more closely and govern in ways that better reflect the public it serves.

-This guide offers a practical way to strengthen the connection between communities and Congress by building on existing institutional capacity.
+Our Founders designed the U.S. House of Representatives to connect ordinary citizens to federal power.
+This guide offers a practical way to strengthen the connection between communities and Congress by building on an existing information sharing method--the committee hearing.
 It introduces Civil Society Field Hearings, a locally grounded model that helps communities share collective knowledge, support democratic participation, strengthen oversight, and create a public record that holds leaders accountable.
 The approach focuses on the U.S. House of Representatives and is designed to work alongside current systems, made possible by recent advances in technology and data reform.
 By demonstrating effective new practices, civil society can build public trust and show what is possible.
 Over time, these models may be adopted into official congressional workflows.
 For now, Civil Society Field Hearings contribute to a growing national movement to renew American democracy and bring elected officials closer to the communities they serve.

 two figures discuss how a Civil Society Field Hearing is held in person to build community trust